ksm26/Prompt-Engineering-for-Vision-Models/README.md

 # 📸 [Prompt Engineering for Vision Models](https://www.deeplearning.ai/short-courses/prompt-engineering-for-vision-models/)

 🔍 Explore the "Prompt Engineering for Vision Models" course, designed to enhance your understanding of prompt engineering techniques in both text and vision models.
-Led by Abby Morgan, Jacques Verré, and Caleb Kaiser, all experienced Machine Learning Engineers at Comet, this course will empower you to prompt and fine-tune various vision models effectively.
+This course will empower you to prompt and fine-tune various vision models effectively.

 ## Course Summary
 In this course, you'll delve into the realm of prompt engineering for vision models, exploring techniques to prompt models like Meta's Segment Anything Model (SAM), OWL-ViT, and Stable Diffusion 2.0.
 Here's what you'll learn: